bbauska/LFS170x/readme.md

 If Alice wants to cheat, she will need a way to convince 51% or more of the tribe to accept an alternative ledger.

 <h3>The Evolution of Distributed Ledgers</h3>
-We've gone through history and seen how ledgers have evolved from stone tablets to double entry ledgers.<br/>
+We've gone through history and seen how ledgers have evolved from stone tablets to double-entry ledgers.<br/>
 We even took a look at the earliest known example of distributed ledgers.<br/>
 Now, let's discuss the evolution of the ledger in the modern world.<br/>
 Over the last few decades, ledgers have moved from the written form to the digital form, also known as computers and digitalized databases.<br/>